influxdata/flux/docs/SPEC.md

     t0 = time(v: "2016-06-13T17:43:50.1004002Z")
     "the answer is ${t0}" // the answer is 2016-06-13T17:43:50.1004002Z

-If the interpolated expression evaluates to a null value, the expression will be displayed with the `<null>` string.

 #### Regular expression literals

 A regular expression literal represents a regular expression pattern, enclosed in forward slashes.